 TUITION & FEES: $35,000 ($17,500/year)

-Students may qualify for additional institutional aid and federal aid toward total out of pocket tuition expense.
+Students may qualify for additional institutional aid and federal aid toward total out of pocket tuition expenses.
 Payment Plans also available.
 Please contact Student Financial Services with any questions or for more information.

-*The cost of licensure exams is determined by the State of Illinois.
-Download the Chicago Licensure Highlights Guide for an overview of licensure requirements and costs.
+*The cost of licensure exams is determined by the State of Illinois and payment is due directly to the licensing authority.

 - Chicago Public Schools

 - Noble Network of Charter Schools

 - University of Chicago Charter Schools

 Our school partners determine the subject areas for which they would like to hire Resident teachers.
 Typically, this has included Special Education, Elementary Education, and Middle or High School Math and Science.

 As a result, not all Major Areas will be available for selection by Residency candidates.
 Please refer to job listings posted by our partner schools to learn more about opportunities for the coming school year.
 Links to partner job listings are included in the Candidate Guide.

 Secondary Science — Biology (Grades 9-12)